PSIG-EHESS/MATRICIEL/README.md

 The audio files can be shared upon request.

 **This work is in progress.
-Do not hesitate to contact for further information.**
+Do not hesitate to contact the team members for further information.**

 # Acknowledgments
  - The RAHMI (https://www.rahmi.fr/), acronyme to Réseau des acteurs de l'histoire et de la mémoire de l'immigration en Nouvelle-Aquitaine (Network of actors of the history and memory of immigration in New Aquitaine), who recorded and directed the interviews.